laurenpenn/Website/plugins/w3-total-cache/readme.txt

 == Changelog ==

+= 0.9.2.2 =
+* Fixed bug with minify directives, e.g.: "File param is missing," causing minify caching to fail
+* Fixed bug with document root detection for IIS server
+* Fixed bug with HTTP compression when using CloudFlare
+* Fixed bug with HTML validation with JavaScript embed tags
+* Fixed bug with fancy permalinks, sites with or without trailing slashes can now cache pages using disk enhanced
+* Fixed bug with appending WP_CACHE define into wp-config.php for some users
+* Fixed bug with path to JSON.php
+* Fixed bug with listing of buckets error with AWS S3
+* Improved compatibility with WordPress SEO by Yoast, 404 error exception list sitemap value changed to: sitemap(_index|[0-9]+)?\.xml(\.gz)?

 = 0.9.2.1 =
 * Fixed bug with existing installation upgrades: set minify to manual mode by default
 * Fixed bug with unsuccessful transfer queue button